Complete business analysis step by step process to select a company for investing. Example of Fine Organics – a company from the chemical sector

 Even the bread you may have had recently is likely to have had tasing agents manufactured by Fine Organics.

-The point I am trying to put forward is, there is a considerable growth potential for the company.
+The point I am trying to put forward is the company’s considerable growth potential.

-I do agree the past financial, especially for the year 2021, has no growth.
-However, 2021 is not the right year to judge the companies potential.
+I agree the past financial, especially for 2021, has had no growth.
+However, 2021 is not the right year to judge the company’s potential.

 Profitable Operations

-Yes, the company has completed 50 years into the business and has been growing at a decent rate and profitable.
+Yes, the company has completed 50 years in the business, has grown steadily, and is profitable.

 It is one of the most significant advantages for companies like Fine Organics.

 Another example is Burger King.
 It has high growth.
-It will set up new restaurants for growth, which in turn means furniture and other depreciating assets.
-So there is a high amount of depreciation in the Profit and Loss statement that makes it unprofitable.
+It will set up new restaurants for growth, which means furniture and other depreciating assets.
+So a high amount of depreciation in the Profit and Loss statement makes it unprofitable.

 Whereas for Fine Organics, the growth is profitable.